justmeandopensource/kubernetes/lxd-provisioning/README.md

 https://www.claudiokuenzler.com/blog/1106/unable-to-deploy-rancher-managed-kubernetes-cluster-lxc-lxd-nodes

 So the kube-proxy containers will NOT run correctly on these newer kernels such as Oracle Linux UEK 5.x kernels unless you are using the kubernetes 1.23+ versions.
+Consequently the CoreDNS containers will remain stuck at "ContainerCreating" as well.

 A quick check of the kubernetes github shows that the code needed for the kube-proxy fix as discussed in the post by Claudio is only in master as of today (October 30, 2021).

 Therefore I had to build the required binaries as follows: